flo-mic/secure-proxy/README.md

 - Clean image with auto logrotate

 # Features in pipeline
-- Cookie challenge with encrypted cookies to prevent bots, something like https://github.com/kyprizel/testcookie-nginx-module
+- Cookie challenge with encrypted cookies to prevent bots, something like https://github.com/kyprizel/testcookie-nginx-module or https://medium.com/secjuice/detecting-human-users-is-there-a-way-to-block-enumeration-fuzz-or-web-scan-14102a92f10b
 - HTTPv3 support